johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 1. Wait until the second VM is created.
 You can check the VM status from the Virtual Machines section within the portal.

+	> **Note:** It will take from 8 to 10 minutes for the Virtual Machine to complete the provisioning process.

 1. After creating the second VM, you will create an endpoint in the port 80 in the Virtual Machine you created first.
 To do this, click on the first VM Name (_iisvm1_) to go to the **Dashboard** page and then click **Endpoints**.

 1. Click **Add Endpoint** on the bottom pane.
 Make sure that **Add Endpoint** option is selected and then click the **right arrow** button to continue.